 - The Boot image in the form of an .xe archive is the executable code.
 It is provided as part of the XVF3615-UA or XVF3615-INT Release Package.
 This configures the underlying operation of the device. - The Data Partition configures a running Boot image instance at startup with a set of commands which are customisable for the specific application.
-This contains any command that can be issued at run-time via USB or IC, plus some more that are boot-time only.
+This contains any command that can be issued at runtime via USB or IC, plus some more that are boot-time only.
 Pre-configured Data Partitions are supplied in the release packages for default operation.

 This combination of Boot image and Data Partition allow the functionality of the processor to be configured and defined without requiring any modification or recompilation of base firmware.
-The commands discussed in subsequent sections can be stored in the Data Partition, for execution at startup redefining the default operation of the device.
-The XVF3615 firmware can execute on the XMOS xcore.ai voice reference platform.